Feyerabend/vm/parse/README.md

 In a way this reflects how grammars work with choises, as we have seen before with '|'.
-The 'defs' works or corresponds to the definitions in the grammar.
+The 'defs' works as or corresponds to the definitions in the grammar.

 ## enbf